mixxxdj/manual/source/chapters/advanced_topics.rst

                    [PreviewDeckN],beats_translate_curpos
                    [SamplerN],beats_translate_curpos

-   Adjust beatgrid so closest beat is aligned with the current playposition.
+   Adjust :term:`beatgrid` so closest beat is aligned with the current playposition.

    :range: binary
-   :feedback: Beatgrid moves to align with current playposition.
+   :feedback: The beatgrid moves to align with current playposition.

    .. versionadded:: 1.10.0